BiltuDas1/RepackInstalledWindows/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Tell me which feature I forgot to add
+about: Tell me which feature I forgot to add, According to you
 title: ''
 labels: ''
 assignees: BiltuDas1